jupyterhub/jupyterhub/docs/source/reference/config-sudo.md

 There are many [Authenticators](./authenticators-users-basics) and [Spawners](./spawners-basics) available for JupyterHub.
 Some, such as [DockerSpawner](https://github.com/jupyterhub/dockerspawner) or [OAuthenticator](https://github.com/jupyterhub/oauthenticator), do not need any elevated permissions.
-This document describes how to get the full default behavior of JupyterHub while running notebook servers as real system users on a shared system without running the Hub itself as root.
+This document describes how to get the full default behavior of JupyterHub while running notebook servers as real system users on a shared system, without running the Hub itself as root.

 Since JupyterHub needs to spawn processes as other users, the simplest way